-The British Empire’s colony in East Asia brought tea to England, and in return, the English took it to India, another one of their colonial outposts.
-From the English relationship with India came the love for curry, spicy sauces, and condiments which now are such an intrinsic part of English cuisine.
+The British Empire’s invasion into East Asia brought tea to England, and in return, the English introduced it to India, another region under their imperialist rule.
+From India came the love for curry, spicy sauces, and condiments which now are such an intrinsic part of English cuisine.

 The World Wars

 Immense damage was inflicted on English cookery throughout two World Wars, when the war effort used up all available goods and services, leaving little for private consumption.
 During World War II, food rationing of the most essential ingredients—meat, sugar, butter, and eggs—continued until early into the 1950s.
 It is from these years that England gained a reputation for poor cooking and became a gastronomic joke worldwide.

 Back on the Map

 Several notable upsets in the food world created a change in the English diet, namely Hoof-and-Mouth Disease, the Horse Meat Scandal, and a deep monetary recession in the early part of the 21st century.
 What emerged was a massive resurgence of traditional English foods, recipes, and cooking, using locally-produced seasonal foods wherever possible.
 Though it has taken many years to overcome, England has regained its reputation for some of the finest foods, best chefs, and renowned restaurants.